 A major part of Cuban food is the Cuban Sandwich.
 Cubans love their sandwiches and this popular lunch item has become prevalent all over the world.

 The hard-bread sandwich consists of thinly sliced ham, roast pork slices, dill pickles, yellow mustard, and Swiss cheese.
 Many choose to add in some mojo salsa to their Cuban Sandwich for a little extra oomph.
+The Cuban sandwich is often served with a side of Yuca fries.
 See how to make authentic Cuban bread here.